wimpysworld/nix-config/README.md

 ### The Desktop 🖥️

 MATE Desktop 🧉 and Pantheon 🏛️ are the two desktop options available.
 The [font configuration] is common with both desktops using [Work Sans](https://fonts.google.com/specimen/Work+Sans) and [Fira Code](https://fonts.google.com/specimen/Fira+Code).
-The usual creature comforts you'd expect to have in a Linux Desktop are integrated such as [Pipewire], Bluetooth, [Avahi], [CUPS], [SANE] and [NetworkManager].
+The usual creature comforts you'd expect to find in a Linux Desktop are integrated such as [Pipewire], Bluetooth, [Avahi], [CUPS], [SANE] and [NetworkManager].

 [font configuration]: ./host/_mixins/desktop/default.nix
 [Pipewire]: ./host/_mixins/services/pipewire.nix